 You may have noticed that I only post dessert recipes about once a month.
 There is a reason for that.
 I believe a treat should be just that- something rare and truly special and when you decide to treat yourself, you should do it right!
-Take the Root Beer Float for instance; it’s a very simple dessert, but with superb ingredients and a little twist on presentation you can make it truly extraordinary!
+Take the Root Beer Float for instance, it’s a very simple dessert, but with superb ingredients and a little twist on presentation you can make it truly extraordinary!

-It All Starts with a Great Root Beer!
+Start with a Great Root Beer!

 The Ice Cream: Think Outside the Carton!